-In accordance with In accordance with the provisions of Accountability of Tax Dollars Act of 2002 (ATDA) (Pub.
+In accordance with the provisions of the Accountability of Tax Dollars Act of 2002 (ATDA) (Pub.
 L. No.107-289), we have audited OGE's financial statements.
-OGE's financial statements comprise the balance sheets as of September 30, 2019, and 2018; the related statements of net cost, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements.
+OGE's financial statements comprise the balance sheets as of September 30, 2020, and 2019; the related statements of net cost, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements.